Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/operators.md

    = \sum_{\ell=1}^{n_\textrm{terms}}
    \Ophat_{\ell}(\qhat(t),\u(t))
 \end{align*}
-$$
+$$ (eq:operators:model)

 where each $\Ophat_{\ell}:\RR^{r}\times\RR^{m}\to\RR^{r}$ is a vector-valued function that is polynomial with respect to the reduced state $\qhat\in\RR^{n}$ and the input $\u\in\RR^{m}$.
-Such functions, which we call *operators*, can be represented by a matrix-vector product
+Such functions, which we refer to as *operators*, can be represented by a matrix-vector product

 $$
 \begin{align*}